 Reduced Gas Mileage

+Your gas mileage drops by about 12 percent in freezing weather, and by up to 22 percent for those quick trips to the store, according to the U.S. Department of Energy’s FuelEconomy.gov.
 If you normally get 30 mpg, cold weather drops it to 26.4 mpg, or 23.4 mpg for short trips.
-With the national average price of gas at $2.37 per gallon, and the typical American driving a little over 1,100 miles per month, your gas costs can rise between $10.77 and $22.28 per month.
+With the national average price of gas at $2.26 per gallon, and the typical American driving a little over 1,100 miles per month, your gas costs can rise between $11.30 and $23.37 per month.

 Cold weather affects your mileage for a number of reasons.
 First, your car spends more of its time operating at below-optimal temperatures.
 Cold engine oil and other fluids increase friction.
 The heater and window defroster take up energy as well and, therefore, cut into your mileage.
 Snow tires improve traction but impact your mileage because they have high rolling resistance, meaning your car has to work harder to keep moving.

-Meanwhile, cold air is denser than warm air, and offers more wind resistance.
-Slippery roads take away mileage as well, because every time your tires slip on ice or snow they're turning without generating forward motion.
-Idling your car to warm it up is worst of all, since you're burning gas while going absolutely nowhere.
+Meanwhile, cold air is denser than warm air and offers more wind resistance.
+Slippery roads take away mileage as well, because every time your tires slip on ice or snow, they’re turning without generating forward motion.
+Idling your car to warm it up is worst of all, because you’re burning gas while going nowhere.

 How to reduce your costs: Park your car in a warm or sheltered place, and use a block heater to help warm up your engine before you drive.
 Change to an oil recommended by your car’s manufacturer for cold weather.
 Combine errands into one trip to cut down on gas costs.